- David M. Stelly

 Research themes supporting the above goals include interspecific germplasm introgression and breeding, genomics, marker development and various types of genome mapping, including FISH, RH, linkage, and BAC-based methods, chromosome manipulations, ploidy manipulations, apomixis, SNP marker development, marker-based genetic dissection and selection (MAS).
 Our research entails extensive use of facilities for genomics, microscopy, computation, greenhouse and field-based plant research.
 Our lab works with many excellent collaborators, local and elsewhere, as our publications well indicate.

-Graduate students under my direction can pursue graduate degrees in any of three graduate programs: Plant Breeding, Genetics, or Molecular & Environmental Plant Sciences.
+Graduate students under my direction can pursue graduate research degrees in any of three graduate programs: Plant Breeding, Genetics, or Molecular & Environmental Plant Sciences.
 Further information on the programs can be found at the websites for soilcrop.tamu.edu, genetics.tamu.edu and meps.tamu.edu.
 I also participate in the Professional Program in Biotechnology (PPiB), which offers a hybrid program of biotechnology and business.
 The requires research experience but not a thesis or dissertation.

 - Courses Taught